open-feature/openfeature.dev/docs/tutorials/ofo.md

 Now you should see our fictional app at [http://localhost:30000](http://localhost:30000)

-For this demo, we get flag definitions from the custom resource definitions (CRDs) you applied to K8s above (`end-to-end.yaml`).
+For this demo, we get flag definitions from the custom resource (CRs) you applied to K8s above (`end-to-end.yaml`).
 The resource type is `FeatureFlag` and there are two instances defined: one is called `ui-flags` (for the front-end) and one called `app-flags`
 (for the back end).
 Below, you'll see how you can modify these instances to change your feature flags.